List of A Song of Ice and Fire characters: Lysa Arryn

 Lysa Arryn, formerly of House Tully, is the second child and youngest daughter of Lord Hoster Tully.
 Enamored of Petyr Baelish, Lysa resented her older sister Catelyn Tully when he fell in love with her.
 Prior to the series, while Baelish was her father's ward, Lysa was impregnated by him after Catelyn spurned him.
 Learning of this, Hoster sent Baelish home and tricked Lysa into drinking an abortifacient potion, using her unborn child as proof of her fertility while marrying her off to Jon Arryn.
-Lysa has become a paranoid and an unstable, mercurial woman.
+Lysa has become a paranoid, unstable, mercurial woman.

 Shortly before A Game of Thrones, Baelish convinced Lysa to poison her husband and write a letter to Catelyn to name House Lannister responsible for the act.
-Lysa, fearing her husband was sending her child to be fostered in a far off land, agrees.
-Fearing for herself and her son's safety, Lysa returns to the Eyrie and becomes Lady Regent of the Vale.
+Lysa, fearing that her husband was sending her child to be fostered in a far-off land, agrees.
+Fearing for herself and her son's safety, Lysa returns to the Eyrie and becomes Lady Regent of the Vale of Arryn.
 At the Eyrie, Lysa becomes involved in Catelyn's kidnapping of Tyrion Lannister, then refuses House Stark's plea for assistance and commits the Vale to a strict policy of neutrality in the war.
 Lysa later accepts a marriage proposal from Baelish in A Storm of Swords.
 After finding Baelish kissing Sansa Stark, Lysa attempts to throw her to her death, but Baelish saves Sansa by murdering Lysa.

-Robin Arryn
+Robert Arryn

-Robin Arryn, sometimes called 'Sweetrobin', is the only child of Jon Arryn and Lysa Tully.
-He suffers from frequent seizure-like episodes called a 'shaking illness', and is depicted as intellectually and physically stunted.
-At the start of the series, he is Lord of the Eyrie and Defender of the Vale though his mother rules as regent.
+Robert Arryn, sometimes called "Sweetrobin", is the only child of Jon Arryn and Lysa Tully.
+He suffers from frequent seizure-like episodes, a symptom of what his mother terms the "shaking illness", and is depicted as intellectually and physically stunted.
+At the start of the series, he is Lord of the Eyrie and Defender of the Vale, though his mother rules as regent.
 After Lysa's marriage to Petyr Baelish and her subsequent death in A Storm of Swords, Baelish claims the rule of the Vale and guardianship of Robert.
-In the absence of his mother, he becomes attached to his cousin Sansa Stark in her disguise of Alayne Stone.
+In the absence of his mother, he becomes attached to his cousin, Sansa Stark, in her disguise as Alayne Stone.
+In the Game of Thrones television show, Robert Arryn's name is changed to Robin Arryn.

 Vassals

 Yohn Royce

-Yohn Royce (sometimes called 'Bronze Yohn') is Lord of Runestone and head of House Royce.
+Yohn Royce (sometimes called "Bronze Yohn") is Lord of Runestone and head of House Royce.
 After the death of Lysa Arryn, Lord Yohn forms the Lords Declarant in opposition to Petyr Baelish's rule of the Vale.

 Anya Waynwood

-Lady Waynwood is the lady of Ironoaks, and the head of House Waynwood, a powerful vassal to House Arryn of the Vale.
+Lady Waynwood is the lady of Ironoaks and the head of House Waynwood, a powerful vassal to House Arryn of the Vale.
 Lady Anya is part of the Lords Declarant, who oppose Baelish's rule of the Vale.